 Oktoberfest brings people of all ages together.
 Strangers sit at the same table and talk, laugh and sing together and may even meet again next year for the same occasion.

-If conditions allow it the 2021 Oktoberfest in Calabash may go back to its pre-pandemic roots and will offer Bavarian food, Oktoberfest beer, Oktoberfest music, contests, vendors, alphorn player and maybe even something new.
+The 2023 Oktoberfest will offer Bavarian food, Oktoberfest beer, Oktoberfest music, contests, vendors, alphorn player and maybe even something new.
 Come see for yourself.